-- closed toe shoes, comfortable for walking and water-resistant, if possible
+- Closed-toe shoes or boots, comfortable for walking and water-resistant, if possible

 - Many stores and restaurants will be closed on Christmas Day, but this list highlights restaurants open on Christmas Eve and Christmas Day.
-You will want to make reservations in advance if you plan to eat somewhere special that day -- particularly if there are more than one or two people in your party.
+It's a must to make reservations in advance if you plan to eat somewhere special that day -- particularly if there are more than one or two people in your party.

 - You can usually see the Radio City Spectacular on Christmas Eve and Christmas Day, and the Central Park Zoo and Empire State Building are open 365 days a year, making those good spots to visit if you're in town over Christmas.

-- I often recommend to clients that they head to Chinatown for a meal on Christmas Day or even catch a movie at one of New York City's special movie theaters.
-It's a bit cliche, but it's what many Jewish families living in New York City do if they haven't left the city for the holidays.
+- It's a bit cliche, but if you don't celebrate Christmas, it's a good time to head to Chinatown for a meal on Christmas Day or even catch a movie at one of New York City's special movie theaters -- it's what many Jewish families living in New York City do if they haven't left the city for the holidays.

-- A great way to commemorate your December visit to NYC is a photo with Santa -- I recommend The Plaza Santa if you want a good-spirited choice that won't care if you have kids or not.
+- A great way to commemorate your December visit to NYC is a photo with Santa -- The Plaza Santa is highly recommended if you want a good-spirited choice that won't care if you have kids or not.